cosmos/cosmos/WHITEPAPER.md

 ## Issuance and Incentives #####################################################

-### The Quark Token
+### The Atom Token

-While the Atom hub is a multi-asset system, there is a native token called _quarks_.
-Quarks are the only staking token of Atom.
-Quarks are a license for the holder to vote, validate, or delegate to other validators.
-Like Ethereum's ether, quarks are also used to pay for transaction fees to mitigate spam.
-Additional quarks are issued to validators and those who delegate to validators.
+While the Atom hub is a multi-asset system, there is a native token called _atoms_.
+Atoms are the only staking token of Atom.
+Atoms are a license for the holder to vote, validate, or delegate to other validators.
+Like Ethereum's ether, atoms are also used to pay for transaction fees to mitigate spam.
+Additional atoms are issued to validators and those who delegate to validators.

-The initial distribution of quark tokens and validators on Genesis will go to the funders of the Atom Crowdsale (80%), and the Atom Foundation (20%).
+The initial distribution of atom tokens and validators on Genesis will go to the funders of the Atom Crowdsale (80%), and the Atom Foundation (20%).
-From genesis onward, 30% of the initial quark distribution will be rewarded to validators and delegators.
+From genesis onward, 30% of the initial atom distribution will be rewarded to validators and delegators.

-The `BurnQuarkTx` transaction can be used to recover any proportionate amount of tokens from the reserve pool.
+The `BurnAtomTx` transaction can be used to recover any proportionate amount of tokens from the reserve pool.

 #### Crowdfund

-16,000,000 quarks will be sold in an Ethereum-style crowdsale.
+16,000,000 atoms will be sold in an Ethereum-style crowdsale.
 The crowdsale will last 42 days, in which the first 14 days will have the best price, and the purchasing power will decrease linearly to 2/3 of the initial purchasing power in the following 28 days.
 The price will be determined by dividing 16,000,000